-Earlier in the year we decided to discontinue our Merino DK 50g balls and shift the Merino DK solid colours to 100g skeins.
+Earlier in the year, we decided to discontinue our Merino DK 50g balls and shift the Merino DK solid colours to 100g skeins.
 We still have some stock of balls and they’re going on sale.
-For inspiration I wanted to make something using a selection of different colours.
-Browsing Ravelry for inspiration I stumbled on the Baktus Scarf pattern, which you might remember from several years ago.
+For inspiration, I wanted to make something using a selection of different colours.
+Browsing Ravelry for inspiration I stumbled on the Baktus Scarf knitting pattern, which you might remember from several years ago.
 It’s a very basic pattern formula that offers incredible freedom to play around with colour, stitch, and yarn quantity to create something beautiful.
 So I thought going back to basics with Baktus would be a good plan.

 The name Baktus comes from a Norwegian children’s novel about Karius and Baktus.
 They are two small tooth trolls who live inside the cavities of a boy named Jens.
 And their names are puns on Caries (tooth decay) and Bacteria.
 Perhaps a fitting story for our pandemic times.
 You can read more about them on Wikipedia here.
 I’m moving on to the knitting …